utilyre/go-asteroids/README.md

 ## Resources

-I used the following materials during the development of this project.
+I used the following materials during the development of this project:

 - [Networked Physics](https://gafferongames.com/categories/networked-physics)
 - [Network Programming with Go](https://amazon.com/Network-Programming-Go-Adam-Woodbeck/dp/1718500882)